-Listen, brace yourself for what may be the greatest shock since the "Gone Girl" plot twist: Punxsutawney Phil is a super unreliable harbinger of spring.
+Listen, brace yourself for what may be the greatest shock since the "Gone Girl" plot twist: Punxsutawney Phil is a super-unreliable harbinger of spring.
 You're probably feeling a lot of different emotions right now, like surprise and anger and that fuzzy feeling when you can't even remember what article you clicked on in the first place.
-(It's the one about the accuracy of rodent weather predictions.
-We don't know why, either.)

 While records weren't consistently kept until 1900 (after the first official "prediction" in 1887), Phil now operates at a 39 percent weather accuracy rate [source: Stormfax].
 That might not seem so bad (although you have a better chance by flipping a coin).
 You can't really predict the weather, after all, and even those flashy television gals and guys aren't right that often.